-The Bank actively promotes diversity through its leadership development programs to executive and senior management, including ethical decision-making workshops and unconscious bias and inclusive leadership programs.
+The Bank actively promotes diversity through its leadership development programs to managerial staff, including ethical decision-making workshops and unconscious bias and inclusive leadership programs.
 These programs support expected workplace behaviours and assist managers in embedding the Bank's values.

-During the reporting period, the Bank ensured that all employees are appropriately trained in workplace responsibilities related to equity, diversity and conduct.
-All employees completed training on the Code of Conduct and an online module on Workplace Behaviours, which reviews the Bank's values, expected workplace behaviours, roles and responsibilities, anti-discrimination legislation and the Bank's Diversity & Inclusion Program.
+During the reporting period, the Bank provided training to staff on their workplace responsibilities related to equity, diversity and conduct.
+All employees completed training on the Code of Conduct and Workplace Behaviour Policy, which reviews the Bank's values, expected workplace behaviours, roles and responsibilities, anti-discrimination legislation and the Bank's Diversity & Inclusion Program.

 The Bank also raises awareness about equity, diversity and inclusion matters as part of the induction process for all new employees.
-This focuses on the Bank's Code of Conduct, workplace behaviour and ethical decision-making training.
+This focuses on the Code of Conduct, workplace behaviour and ethical decision-making training.

-The Bank's Grievance Contact Officer network provides information and advice to employees on a confidential basis to assist them with work-related grievances, by considering issues, desired outcomes and available resolution options.
-The role of the Grievance Contact Officer network was promoted to all staff through the intranet and training sessions.
-Grievance Contact Officers received training in handling grievances - helping to bring them up to date with recent legislative changes.
+The Grievance Contact Officer network provides information and advice on a confidential basis to assist employees with work-related grievances by considering issues, desired outcomes and available resolution options.
+The role of the Grievance Contact Officer network was promoted to all staff through the intranet and in training sessions.
+Grievance Contact Officers received training in handling grievances.

 Information on diversity is made available within the Bank in a number of ways.
-These include face-to-face awareness sessions on diversity-related issues, topical articles in the monthly employee magazine, Currency, and the advertising of events in the weekly communications publication, This Week.
-Policy changes are communicated to staff as they occur via the newsletter, Staff Matters.
-Diversity-related policies, programs and resources, such as the Bank's Diversity Plan, the Equity & Diversity Annual Report, recordings of training workshops and guides for employees on diversity matters such as accessibility are available on the Bank's intranet page.
+These include face-to-face awareness sessions on diversity-related issues as well as topical articles and policy updates in periodic employee publications, all of which are available on the Bank's intranet.
+Diversity-related policies, programs and resources, such as the Bank's Diversity Plan, the Equity & Diversity Annual Report, recordings of training workshops and guides for employees on diversity matters such as accessibility are also available on the intranet.